uzairmahmed/Capstone-MJ02/documentation/Network Configuration.md

 ## Security
 1. Go to `Network > Wireless > Edit > Interface Configuration` and set the following:
+   1. Set protocol to N and set to 2.4GHz
-   1. ESSID: `Capstone`
+   2. ESSID: `Capstone`
-   2. Wireless Security
+   3. Wireless Security
       1. Encryption: `WPA2-PSK`
       2. Key: `capstoneMJ02`
 2. Click `Save`, and then `Save and Apply`